ZacharyEllison/ZacharyEllison.github.io/_posts/2023-06-29-Invoke-the-Muse.md

 ---

 ![Johannes, Lucas van Doetecum - Farm](/assets/images/Doetecum-Farm.jpg){: width="100%" }
-<sub>Farm, from The Small Landscapes, Johannes and Lucas van Doetecum: The Metropolitan Museum of Art, New York, [The Met](www.metmuseum.org)</sub>
+<sub>Farm, from The Small Landscapes, Johannes and Lucas van Doetecum: The Metropolitan Museum of Art, New York, [The Met Open Access](www.metmuseum.org)</sub>

 *Speak to me*\
 *Bring forth the image you sought*\